brandon0719/stock-tracker/README.md

 # Stock Tracker Application

-Welcome to the Stock Tracker Application!
-This project is a comprehensive tool designed to help users manage and track their stock investments in real-time.
-The app allows users to search for stocks, add them to their watchlist, monitor key financial data, and track their portfolio performance.

 ## Features

 - **Real-Time Stock Tracking**: Get up-to-the-minute data on stock prices, changes, highs, lows, and more.